Highlandius/Highlandius/README.md

 ## My Methodology
 I am a current Computer Science student from Colorado, graduating Spring 2027.
-I'm also working towards a Cybersecurity certificate alongside my degree, and spend a lot of time building things in my spare time.
+I'm also working towards a Cybersecurity certificate alongside my degree, and spend a lot of hours building things in my spare time.

 ## What I work with
 - **Languages:** C, C++, Python, X86 Assembly, SQL